scala/docs.scala-lang/sips/pending/_posts/2017-01-13-binary-compatibility.md

 will be compatible across major version of Scala.

 ## Use Cases
+In case there's a need to develop an API that will be used by clients compiled using different major versions of Scala, the current approach is to either develop them in Java or to use best guess to restrict what Scala features should be used.
+There's also a different approach which is used by SBT: instead of publishing a binary `compiler-interface`, sources are published instead that would be locally compiled.

+There's also a use-case of defining a class which is supposed to be also used from Java.
+`@binaryCompatible` will ensure that there are no not-expected methods that would show up in members of a class or an interface.

-Dotty currently uses java defined interfaces as public API for SBT in order to ensure binary compatibility.
+Dotty currently uses java defined interfaces as public API for IntelliJ in order to ensure binary compatibility.
 These interfaces can be replaced by `@binaryCompatible` annotated traits to reach the same goal.

 ## Design Guidelines